fengshuo10/academic-kickstart/content/publication/2018PhysicaA/index.md

 ---
-title: "Traffic flow data compression considering burst components"
+title: "A better understanding of long-range temporal dependence of traffic flow time series"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - Shuo Feng
-- Ruimin Ke
 - Xingmin Wang
+- Haowei Sun
 - Yi Zhang
 - Li Li